 As the name suggests, topical or film-forming sealers work by forming a film or a seal on the surface of the concrete.
 This type of concrete sealer improves the physical appearance of concrete with varying levels of sheen.
 However, it is more prone to making surfaces slippery in cold or wet conditions.
 There are three kinds of film-forming sealers: acrylic, epoxy, and polyurethane.

-One of the great benefits of using acrylic concrete sealers is their easy application.
+One of the great benefits of using acrylic sealers is their easy application.
 They dry quickly and add sheen to your concrete floor.
-This type of concrete sealer also protects the concrete against water and chloride.
+This type also protects the concrete against water and chloride.
 For this reason, it is often used in pool decks.

 You can choose from water-based acrylics or solvent-based acrylics.
-Water-based acrylics do not provide much sheen but have a lower VOC and a faint odor.
+Water-based acrylics do not provide much sheen but have a lower VOC and a faint odour.
 However, they often don’t last that long.
-On the other hand, solvent-based acrylics provide a glossy finish and great longevity but have a higher VOC and a strong odor.
+On the other hand, solvent-based acrylics provide a glossy finish and great longevity but have a higher VOC and a strong odour.

-Polyurethane concrete sealers are excellent in protecting concrete against abrasion and chemicals.
-Similar to acrylic concrete sealers, they also come in water-based and solvent-based solutions.
-However, they are twice as thick as acrylic concrete sealers.
+Polyurethane sealers are excellent in protecting concrete against abrasion and chemicals.
+Similar to acrylic sealers, they also come in water-based and solvent-based solutions.
+However, they are twice as thick as acrylic sealers.
 They are typically used in high-traffic areas and are effective in preventing stains.

-This type of concrete sealer can enhance the final look of the concrete surface with a nice sheen.
+This type can enhance the final look of the concrete surface with a nice sheen.
 It offers a durable finish that doesn’t yellow over time.
 Moreover, it is highly flexible and can withstand impacts.
-On the other hand, polyurethane concrete sealers contain a high level of VOC.
+On the other hand, polyurethane sealers contain a high level of VOC.
 Using a respirator is a must during application for safety purposes.

-Aside from the type of concrete sealer, there are also other factors that you should keep in mind when looking for the appropriate concrete sealer for your project.
+Aside from the type, there are also other factors that you should keep in mind when looking for the appropriate concrete sealer for your project.

-On the other hand, if the concrete surface is for decorative purposes, an acrylic concrete sealer would be the top choice due to its color-enhancing properties.
-This type of concrete sealer is excellent in providing a high level of protection for concrete floors in basements and shops.
-As for concrete countertops, epoxy or polyurethane concrete sealers would be good options.
+On the other hand, if the concrete surface is for decorative purposes, an acrylic sealer would be the top choice due to its color-enhancing properties.
+This type is excellent in providing a high level of protection for concrete floors in basements and shops.
+As for concrete countertops, epoxy or polyurethane sealers would be good options.